 The 2015 Municipal Election will take place on Tuesday, October 6, 2015.
 To view the 2015 City Candidate List or for general election and voting information, click here.

 Welcome, Kristian!
 Kristian became a City of Fairbanks employee on August 14, 2015.

 Hello Fairbanks, my name is Kristian Jorgenson-Geise, I’ve been a member of the Fairbanks community for the last four years as a student at UAF.
 I am currently finishing up my Bachelor’s degree in Criminal Justice.
 I look forward to meeting you all at some point.
 Have a great day.

-To view the Council Action from the Regular Meeting of December 1, 2014 click the below link.
+To view the City Council Action from the Regular Meeting of August 10, 2015, click the below link.

-To view the Council Agenda Packet for the Regular Meeting of December 1, 2014 click the below link.
+To view the City Council Agenda Packet for the Regular Meeting of August 10, 2015, click the below link.

-To view the Council Action from the Regular Meeting of November 24, 2014 click the below link.
+To view the City Council Action Notice from the Regular Meeting of July 20, 2015, click the below link.

 FOR IMMEDIATE RELEASE: July 21, 2015